The best wreck dive in the British Virgin Islands

 The coral-encrusted wreck acts as an artificial reef, providing shelter for a vast array of marine species

 RMS Rhone Marine Park extends westwards from Salt Island to the uninhabited Dead Chest Island, which is itself a National Park.
+They're located in close proximity to one another, meaning you can explore all of these spots and more as part of your yacht charter vacation.

 There are three dive sites around Dead Chest Island - once, allegedly, a haunt of the pirate Blackbeard - where novice divers and snorkellers can discover various coral species and explore a network of caves.